 Section 5.
 Record of Proceeding The minutes of the Board shall contain:

-1. The names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine a conflict of interest was present and the Board’s decision to a conflict of interest existed.
+1. The names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine if a conflict of interest was present and the Board’s decision to if a conflict of interest existed.

 2. The names of persons, who were present for discussion and votes relating to the transaction or arrangement, content of the discussion, including any alternatives to the proposed transaction or arrangement and a record of any votes taken in connection with the proceedings.